 To make his home more safe in case of an earthquake, reporter Peter Arcuni moves a large framed poster from over his couch.

-Between red flag wildfire warnings, electricity shutoffs and the shaky terrain we occupy that manifested in amagnitude 4.5 quake in the East Bay Monday night, are you feeling less than secure about how ready you are for emergencies?
-That’s exactly how many of us in KQED Science are feeling.
-So we asked science reporter Peter Arcuni to lead us through a four-day prep.
-Starting Monday he spent one hour a day, leading up to Thursday's 30th anniversary of the Loma Prieta earthquake.
-Join us this week in the task we all love to avoid, getting ready for the next big Bay Area temblor — the one scientists say is inevitable.
+Are you feeling less than secure about how ready you are for emergencies?
+That’s exactly how many of us in KQED Science were feeling back in October of 2019.
+So we asked science reporter Peter Arcuni to lead us through a four-day prep, spending one hour a day.
+Here's how to get ready for the next big Bay Area temblor — the one scientists say is inevitable.

 Day One was all about making an emergency plan; Days Two and Three, he devoted to assembling earthquake kits.
 For the final day, Peter took steps to make his home more earthquake safe.